Sisco Heights, Washington

 Sisco Heights is a census-designated place (CDP) in Snohomish County, Washington, United States.
 It is located between Arlington and Marysville along State Route 9.
 As of the 2020 U.S. census, it had a population of 3,140 people.

+History

 A post office called Sisco was established in 1902, and remained in operation until 1918.
 The community has the name of an early settler.
 Its school closed around 1925.